 What do you wish you’d done less of?

-Beating myself up for eating too much, drinking too much, not exercising enough, not being productive enough and not marketing enough to sell more books.
+Beating myself up for spending too much, eating too much, drinking too much, not exercising enough, not being productive enough and not marketing enough to sell more books.

 What was the best book you read?